aimeos/upscheme/README.md

 * @param string `$table` Name of the table the index belongs to
 * @param array&#124;string `$name` Name of the index or indexes
-* @return TRUE if the index exists, FALSE if not
+* @return bool TRUE if the index exists, FALSE if not

 **Examples:**